openshift-kni/oran-o2ims/docs/upgrade.md

             backupLocations:
             <FILL>
 ```

-### Steps:
+## Steps

-- Create new [clustertemplates](samples/git-setup/clustertemplates/version_4.Y.Z+1/) and [policytemplates](samples/git-setup/policytemplates/version_4.Y.Z+1/) directories for the new release according to sample git-setup, if they are not already created.
+- Create new [clustertemplates](samples/git-setup/clustertemplates/version_4.Y.Z+1/) and [policytemplates](samples/git-setup/policytemplates/version_4.Y.Z+1/) directories for the new release according to sample git-setup,
+if they are not already created.
 File names, namespaces and names should match the new release version.
 - Update release version in new clustertemplates files.
 - If there are changes to the templateParameterSchema in the new ClusterTemplate version, update templateParameters to match the new schema.